Quantitative K-Theory Related to Spin Chern Numbers: A direct -theory invariant -- the Bott index

-that is computed directly in terms of the a Pfaffian, hence the Pfaffian-Bott index studied in \cite{LorHastHgTe}.
-In return for a small gap, indeed no guaranteed gap if $\left\Vert \left[U,V\right]\right\Vert $ is too large, we get a construction that is amenable to symmetries.
+that is computed directly in terms of the Pfaf\/f\/ian, hence the Pfaf\/f\/ian--Bott index studied in~\cite{LorHastHgTe}.
+In return for a~small gap, indeed no guaranteed gap if $ \Vert [U,V] \Vert $ is too large, we get a~construction that is amenable to symmetries.

-An easy upper bound on the gap radius can be found, using the example in Lemma~\ref{lem:CyclicShift}, shown in Figure~\ref{fig:Gap-Upper-bound}.
-This shows we cannot get a big a gap using $B(U,V)$ as was possible with $VUV^{*}U^{*}$, but that the situation is likely not as bad as Figure~\ref{fig:smallGap} indicates.
+An easy upper bound on the gap radius can be found, using the example in Lemma~\ref{lem:CyclicShift}, shown in Fig.~\ref{fig:Gap-Upper-bound}.
+This shows we cannot get as big a~gap using $B(U,V)$ as was possible with $VUV^{*}U^{*}$, but that the situation is likely not as bad as Fig.~\ref{fig:smallGap} indicates.

-Fortunately $B(U,V)$ is readily computable since $f$, $g$ and $h$ we chosen to have rather fast decay in their Fourier coefficients.
-Thus we were able to replace (\ref{eq:FourierSeriesFunctCalc}) by the simpler evaluation of order-$5$ trig polynomials.
+Fortunately $B(U,V)$ is readily computable since~$f$,~$g$ and~$h$ we chosen to have rather fast decay in their Fourier coef\/f\/icients.
+Thus we were able to replace~\eqref{eq:FourierSeriesFunctCalc} by the simpler evaluation of order-$5$ trig polynomials.
 For applications to index studies, the following is the most useful.
-We will later have a version of this for the Pfaffian-Bott index.
+We will later have a~version of this for the Pfaf\/f\/ian--Bott index.